rustwasm/wasm-bindgen/guide/src/passing-data.md

 }
 ```

-When calling this function from JS, its result will automatically be deserialized.
+When calling this function from JS, its output will automatically be deserialized.
 In this example, fied1 will be a JS object (Not a JS Map), field2 will be a
 2d JS array, and field3 will be a 1d JS array.
 Example calling code: